papagorgio23/AISports_Chatbot/data/nlu.md

 - How do you guys do what you do?
 - Do you use any specialized tools or anything like that?
 - well I'm wanting to make some more money.
 I'm currently betting alot of sports but not winning as much as I would like...
 Do you have anything to help improve my process?
+- I want to get better at sports betting

 ## intent:invest
 - How can I invest with you guys?